robinthevillager/RhythmFeatures/README.md

   - `midi_functions.py` : Contains supplementary midi functions
   - `plotting_functions.py` : Contains supplementary plotting functions
   - `utils.py` : Contains various utility functions

+### Remarks:

+The current state of the pipeline assumes a dataset of drumloops which has the following constraints:
+- The audio files are sliced as 'loops' which repeat after an integer number of bars
+- The tempo is annotated in the file name as integer number of beats per minute and is the only number in the file name

 ### Background: